Blue Eye Samurai

-Blue Eye Samurai is an adult animated action television series created and written for Netflix by wife-and-husband team Amber Noizumi and Michael Green, with supervising director and series producer Jane Wu.
+Blue Eye Samurai is an adult animated historical action television series created and written by wife-and-husband team Amber Noizumi and Michael Green, with supervising director and series producer Jane Wu.
 It was animated and co-produced by French studio Blue Spirit.
-The first season premiered on November 3, 2023.
-In December 2023, the series was renewed for a second season with a release set for 2026.
+The first season premiered on Netflix on November 3, 2023.
+In December 2023, the series was renewed for a second season, which is set to premiere in January 2027.
+In August 2026, the series was renewed for a third and final season.

 Premise

 During Japan's Edo period, a half-white half-Japanese onna-musha named Mizu seeks vengeance against four white men, one of whom is her father, who illegally remained in Japan during the closing of its borders by the Tokugawa shogunate.